-Pasifika peoples in tertiary education in New Zealand: 2006
+Pasifika tertiary education students in 2006

 This fact sheet presents information on the qualifications Pasifika students are taking, where they are studying, field of study, student allowances and loans and other important characteristics of Pasifika students.
 Also included is information on Pasifika employees in industry training and their 2006 income distribution.